-Flags Description -cm Runs Personal Call Manager.
-Option flags fo or Call Manager (append to -cm in any combination): -n [ext num] Runs Personal Call Manager against the specified extension in TAPI-only mode No MAPI or CSIS connection is made.
-(Add MAPI connections via the $-o$ or $-p$ flag.) -d [debug flags] Runs Personal Call Manager with the specified debug flags set, overriding the registry.
-F1 70 No -d [debug flags] argument activates all the debug flags. -g [level] Runs the Call Manager in GUI-only mode.
+Flags Description -ст Runs Personal Call Manager.
+Option flags fo or Call Manager (append to -cm in any combination): -n [ext num] Runs Personal Call Manager against the specified extension in TAPI-only mo No MAPI or CSIS connection is made.
+(Add MAPI connections via the -o or -p flag.) -d [debug flags] Runs Personal Call Manager with the specified debug flags set, overriding the registry.
+No -d [debug flags] argument activates all the debug flags. -g [level] Runs the Call Manager in GUI-only mode.
 The client does not make any TAPI, MAPI, or CSIS connections.
 This mode is useful for debugging painting issues.
 Level 1 is the full-featured GUI.
 Levels 2 and higher do not permit application docking. -j Turns on just-in-time (JIT) monitoring (regardless of client type).
-The - j flag turns a Personal client into an Advanced client. - j x adds Extended JIT info (call stack details and call handling details). -x Provides access to the Extension Monitor, regardless of client type.
-Using - j x - x turns any client type into an Operator client.
+The -j flag turns a Personal client into an Advanced clientj x adds Extended JIT info (call stack details and call handling details). -x Provides access to the Extension Monitor, regardless of client type.
+Using -j x -x turns any client type into an Operator client.
 An Operator client invoked this way includes all Workgroup features as well. -l [# seconds] Forces automatic exit from the client after the specified number of seconds.
 (Default value is 30 seconds.)
 This command flag is useful for running automated login/out tests when used in conjunction with loginout_cc.bat . -0 Activates Microsoft Outlook contact import, regardless of any other settings.
 Use this command flag in conjunction with - n . -p Activates Microsoft Outlook contact import and popping, regardless of any other settings.
-Use this command flag in conjunction with -n. -vm Runs the Voice Mail Viewer.
+Use this command flag in conjunction with - n . -vm Runs the Voice Mail Viewer.
 (A shortcut appears on Start menu.) -cpl Runs the Control Panel applet. -amon Runs the Agent Monitor. -qmon Runs the Queue Monitor.
 (Only if the user is a member of a workgroup.)
-Option flags fo Option flags for Queue Monitor: -a Shows all calls made against the Queue extension, not just those tagged as "queued" by the Workgroup server. -q [queue ext] Runs against the specified queue extension.
-(Must be used with -n.) -n [user ext] Runs client as the specified user.
-(Must be used with $-q$.) -d [debug flags] Sets debug flags.
-If -test is not used, this flag sets debug flags for all applications running inside STCHost.exe. -xmon Runs the Extension Monitor. -hist Runs the History Viewer.
-Option flags fo or History Viewer:
+Option flags fo or Queue Monitor: -a Shows all calls made against the Queue extension, not just those tagged as "queued" by the Workgroup server. -q [queue ext] Runs against the specified queue extension.
+(Must be used with - n .) -n [user ext] Runs client as the specified user.
+(Must be used with $-q$ .) -d [debug flags] Sets debug flags.
+If -test is not used, this flag sets debug flags for all applications running inside STCHost.exe. -xmon Runs the Extension Monitor.

--n [ext number] Runs History Viewer as extension number.
+-hist Runs the History Viewer.
+Option flags for or History Viewer: -n [ext number] Runs History Viewer as extension number.
 Use to read previously created history files in TAPI-only mode. -stop Shuts down all Call Manager applications.
 Use the flag to change users without logging off.
-(The flag does not shut down Microsoft Outlook or other MAPI applications.) -test Runs a specified application from within StartCli.exe instead of invoking STCHost.exe .
-Use the flag to run applications from the debugger and to isolate individual application processes.
-Note: -test must be the first argument in the command line. -ShoreDevHelp Displays a help screen of first-tier options.
+(The flag does not shut dow Microsoft Outlook or other MAPI applications.)
+STCHost.exe.
+Use the flag to run applications from the debugger and to isolate individual application processes. -ShoreDev Help Displays a help screen of first-tier options.